 It’s worth knowing this so you can plan ahead.
-You usually have to send a self-assessment tax return if you rent out property in the UK, or you have a pension outside the UK, and you were UK resident in one of the five previous tax years.
+You usually have to send a self-assessment tax return if you rent out property in the UK, or you have a pension outside the UK and were a UK resident in one of the five previous tax years.

 Get a state pension statement from the Future Pension Centre and decide if you want to add any ongoing national insurance voluntary contributions, if still working, or to defer it to gain extra credit.